Surviving Your First Year in Logistics Sales: 8 Essential Tips

 This will be your reality as a first-year sales professional and will take some adjustment.

 That’s why it’s so important to celebrate the wins in whatever form they take.
-Whether it’s securing a quoting opportunity, moving your first load, locking down a follow-up meeting or otherwise, take the time to celebrate the successes.
-Your sales team will be a huge help here, lifting you up and calling you out in these situations
+Whether it’s securing a quoting opportunity, moving your first load, locking down a follow-up meeting, or otherwise, take the time to celebrate the successes.
+Your sales team will be a huge help here, lifting you up and shouting you out in these situations

-It’s important to be kind to yourself during your first year in logistics sales, celebrating the good times is a huge part of doing so.
+It’s important to be kind to yourself during your first year in logistics sales.
+Celebrating the good times is a huge part of this.

-Most transportation companies have teams of sales representatives comprising of directors, managers and sales representatives (with varying years of experience).
-This is the structure you should expect to enter.
+Most transportation companies have teams of sales representatives comprising of directors, managers, and sales representatives (with varying years of experience).

 There are several advantages to working within a sales team.
-Most namely, sales teams give new sales representatives the opportunity to learn from their peers, find internal mentors, ask questions and get help when needed
+Namely, sales teams give new sales representatives the opportunity to learn from their peers and find internal mentors.

 During your first year, take advantage of the knowledge and experience around you.